-On a pretty regular basis those I communicate with comment on how I take the time to use the Subject: field differently than most they email.
-The difference is I consider the Subject: field as the first part of my email and not an afterthought.
+Regularly, those I communicate with comment on how I take the time to use the Subject field differently from most they email.
+The difference is I consider the Subject field as the first part of my email and not an afterthought.

 Many will rush to type a cryptic thought into that field.
-Others, over the life of a communication, never consider if the Subject: field still applies.
-By putting priority on this field, I help to set the ongoing tone and let the recipient know what to expect.
+Others, over the life of a communication, never consider if the Subject field still applies.
+By prioritizing this field, I help set the ongoing tone and let the recipient know what to expect.

-Are you looking for the proper way to help your emails stand out in others inbox?
-Especially for important or time sensitive issues or when you need further assistance (asking for help, needing a response, clarification)?
+Are you looking for the proper way to help your emails stand out in other’s inboxes?
+Especially for essential or time-sensitive issues or when you need further assistance, such as asking for help, requiring a response, or clarification.

-For those times where you need to grab attention and get a response, Subject: field prefaces work well.
+When you need to grab attention and get a response, Subject field prefaces work well.
 Now, you don’t do this with every email.
 Discretion is key.
-We don’t want to be the “boy who cried wolf” when it comes to needing an email response!
+We don’t want to be the “boy who cried wolf” when needing an email response.

-What I do is use the Subject: field to help set expectations and the tone for my email replies or follow-ups.
-By adding these Subject: field prefaces you allow your communications to stand out in a very likely overcrowded inbox.
+I use the Subject field to help set expectations and the tone for my email replies or follow-ups.
+Adding these Subject field practices allows your communications to stand out in a very likely overcrowded inbox.

 Still No Response?